aaugustin/mtefd/multiple-template-engines.rst

 that name is a property of the template engine, not a property of the project.
 It must be shared by all applications for interoperability of pluggable apps.

-Engine-specific settings go inside an ``OPTIONS`` dictionary.
+Engine-specific settings go inside an ``OPTIONS`` dictionary which defaults to ``{}``.
 The intent is that they will be passed as keyword arguments when initializing the template engine.

 Loading
 -------